 Vehicles by Polish manufacturers Newag and FPS could also be seen at InnoTrans.
 The first producer presented the Impuls 2 diesel train equipped with a supercapacitor.
 The new technology allows to overcome up to 500 m in battery mode and reduce fuel consumption by 17%.
 The supercapacitor is charged by regenerative braking energy, which according to Newag is ideal for suburban agglomerations with a large number of stops.
 By the end of 2022, Newag plans to deliver 12 such trains to the West Pomeranian Voivodeship in Poland.

 Also, FPS showed a prototype of the two-car Plus hybrid train, which also premiered in 2021 at the TRAKO exhibition in Gdansk.
-The train is powered by four 390 kW asynchronous diesel engines, Stage V compliant, and two batteries which allow operation with an output of 800 kW.
+The train is powered by four asynchronous traction motors of 390 kW each, and two Stage V diesel engines by Deutz with a total output of 800 kW.
 According to FPS, switching from one traction mode to another takes a few seconds.
 The passenger capacity of the two-car train is 270 people.

 ICE L and Ideenzug passenger coaches for Deutsche Bahn